wheatwhole/packgod/README.md

 # pls star this repository (optional)
-# To access the site:
+# TO ACCESS THE SITE:
 ### wheatwhole.github.io/packgod
 this is the best packgod roast generator youll find on the internet.
 - works on all devices